 7. Allocate a word count for each subsection

-It's not an easy feat to write a 5000-word essay, that is why allocating a specific word count limit to each subsection would help complete the entire essay in a much smoother way.
+It's not an easy feat to write a 5000-word essay, which is why allocating a specific word count limit to each subsection would help complete the entire essay in a much smoother way.

 You must divide your subsections into 16 subtitles, with about 300 words for each subtitle.
 This will help you reach 4800 words, leaving 200 words for any added paragraphs, points, or arguments.
 You can choose to keep the number of subtitles between 14 to 18 and allocate the word count to each of them accordingly.

 Writing short, manageable portions for your EPQ essay makes the experience more productive, focused, effective, and less monotonous.